 United Nations Development Programme - Kosovo institutions

 Kosovan institutions are UNDP Kosovo's most important partner.
-Through its responsibilities to coordinate efforts to reach the Millennium Development Goals, the UNDP supports institutions and their effort to improve the lives of Kosovans through a participatory process of awareness raising, analysis, and implementation of initiatives that support national priorities.
+Through its responsibilities around the newly adopted Sustainable Development Goals, the UNDP supports institutions and their effort to improve the lives of Kosovans through a participatory process of awareness raising, analysis, and implementation of initiatives that support national priorities.

 United Nations Development Programme - Donors